fybx/mercusys-auto/README.md

 Toggle the 2.4 and 5 GHz radios of your Mercusys, headlessly with [Puppeteer](https://pptr.dev/) and [Node](https://nodejs.org/).

-The web UI is a nightware - so is the script.
+The web UI is a nightmare - so is the script.
 There are very weird parts where I had to brute force the solution.

 Toggle both on:
 ```